sunnysideup/silverstripe-upgrade_to_silverstripe_4/docs/en/INDEX.md

  * create legacy branch
  * create upgrade branch
  * clear workbench
- * do upgrade stuff
+ * do upgrade stuff on the upgrade branch
- * set up SS4 vanilla install
+ * set up SS4 / SS3.7 vanilla install
  * add your module / project again (upgrade branch)
  * do more upgrade stuff
+ * run a dev/build and a test

 Once that has completed you can MANUALLY:
  * review and fix any outstanding issues (many of them clearly marked) OR rerun full process (it is repeatable).
  * merge your upgrade branch into your master (and delete the upgrade branch)
  * you are now SS4 ready

+Along the way, you may have to fix stuff and (a) start again OR (b) run the last task again.

 # prerequisites before you start:

  - projects need to be a git repository (private is fine)
  - for modules only:
      - module to be upgraded needs to be listed on packagist.
-     - composer file needs to follow this pattern (installer-name requirement may be dropped in the future)
+     - composer file needs to follow a valid pattern (see below)

 - **IMPORTANT** The module's / project's PHP classes are organised in meaningfull folders so that they are PSR-4 ready.
 This means that you create folders, similar to **silverstripe/framework**, where classes are put in semantic folder names.
 You do not need to use title case for the folder names as this will be fixed by the upgrade tool.